els285/HEP-Students/UK Car in Switzerland.md

 ### Driving in France
 You are required to have a reflective jacket and an emergency triangle.
 I think this is still true.
 I bought (these)[https://www.amazon.co.uk/gp/product/B08C2CGMTF/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1].
+French tolls are a pain.
+You have to pay for the motorways at toll booths along the motorway, which is annoying on a right-hand drive car.
+It was about 80 euros to drive from Calais to Geneva one way.
+I always paid by contactless debit card.

 ## Car in Switzerland

+## Fuel
+The cheapest place I found for fuel was E Leclerc in Ferney: [https://goo.gl/maps/Nkg369rkvkrUQAjq5](https://goo.gl/maps/Nkg369rkvkrUQAjq5).
+This was a good 25% cheaper than Swiss garages for E10.

+## Crossing Borders
+Occasionally the Ferney-Meyrin border crossing is manned, or the border guard were just further along the road into Meyrin.
+There is a rule that you can only take 4L of wine and 1kg of meat into Switzerland from France before paying tax, but I was never checked.
+In the couple of instances that border officers spoke to me, I was able to explain in English where I lived and worked, and had no problems.

  ### Parking
  Parking in Meyrin is in general not free, but in my case the UKLO were able to provide a parking space with my apartment.